 PNG Defense Force Memorial

-caliber machine gun displayed there.
+caliber machine gun on a metal mount.

 Air Depot Hangers